Guest Post by Peggy Holman

 The lesson of Alice and the Cheshire Cat: If you don’t know where you’re going, it doesn’t matter what path you take.

 Alice: Would you tell me, please, which way I ought to go from here?
-The Cat: That depends a good deal on where you want to get to Alice: I don’t . . . → Read More: 5 Important Leadership Lessons You Learned in Kindergarten
+The Cat: That depends a good deal on where you want to get to Alice: I don’t much . . . → Read More: 5 Important Leadership Lessons You Learned in Kindergarten

 Have you ever tried changing a behavior and no one noticed you were different?
 It’s not uncommon.